Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 Use fdisk to create your partitions manually.
 It's a straightforward process, especially for minimal setups.

-– change partition type (for EFI System Partition, use type 1
+2. Press t – change partition type (for EFI System Partition, use type 1)

 In some cases, MSDOS just won’t work, especially on newer hardware where BIOS/UEFI firmware has dropped proper legacy boot support.
 For example, on one high-end motherboard I tested, legacy mode was available in the BIOS, but it refused to boot from an M.2 SSD formatted with an MSDOS partition table.
 In such situations, you’ll need to use GPT (GUID Partition Table) instead.